Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/README.md

 and handle real world tracking and synchronization with the Runtime SDK's `SceneView` class.
-The `ArcGISArView` class is responsible for starting and managing an ARKit or ARCore session. `ArcGISArView` also uses a `LocationDataSource` class for getting an initial GPS location when continuous GPS tracking is required.
+The `ArcGISArView` class is responsible for starting and managing an ARKit or ARCore session. `ArcGISArView` also uses a `LocationDataSource` class for getting an initial GPS location when GPS tracking is required.
 Use the `CalibrationView` class to manually change the location and heading of the scene to ensure accuracy between the device live video and the scene.